Tanishqk96/Tax-gpt/README.md

----

-## 🧾 Tax-GPT – AI-Powered Tax Advisor with RAG 🔍

 **Tax-GPT** is an intelligent RAG (Retrieval-Augmented Generation) application built with **LangChain**, **FAISS**, **Gemini/Ollama**, and **Streamlit**.
 It helps users upload tax documents and ask natural language questions to receive accurate, context-aware answers.

-> 📌 Built for zero-token local testing & powerful cloud deployment – deploy it or run it entirely offline!
+📌 Built for zero-token local testing & powerful cloud deployment – deploy it or run it entirely offline!

----

 ## 🚀 Features